Dave Ryding

-David Ryding (born 5 December 1986) is an English World Cup alpine ski racer who specialises in slalom.
-Widely considered to be the greatest British skier of all time, he has competed for Great Britain in four Olympics, seven World Championships, and won the Europa Cup Slalom Series in 2013.
+David Ryding (born 5 December 1986) is a retired English World Cup alpine ski racer who specialised in slalom.
+Widely considered to be the greatest British skier of all time, he competed for Great Britain in five Olympics, nine World Championships, and won the Europa Cup Slalom Series in 2013.
 Ryding's best World Cup result was a victory in the 2022 Kitzbühel slalom, the first victory for any British athlete at that level in Alpine skiing.